 The fossa ovale (or ovalis) is the small oval depression in the interatrial septum at the site of the closed foramen ovale, which closes once fetal circulation ceases in the first few minutes of postnatal life.
 It represents the overlapping primary and secondary septa of the interatrial septum. ...

 It refers to the appearance of the pattern of vascularity seen during transverse color Doppler sonography of the scrotum with both testes together 1.
-In these transverse views in patients with AISE, marked...
+In this transverse view, in patients with AISE, marke...

 A fourth ventriculocoele is large posterior fossa cyst which remodels, thins and eventually erodes through the occipital bone to form an occipital encephalocoele.